 You should contact your local authority (also known as ‘council’) housing department for advice as soon as possible if you need help finding somewhere to live.

 They’ll have a housing office where you can get advice.
-You can find their address on the local authority website or ask in your local library.
+You can find their phone number on the local authority website.

 Local authorities have a legal duty to help you find accommodation.

 They may provide you with accommodation to stop you becoming homeless or help you to find private rented housing.

 It is important to tell them if you have any health problems or any special reasons why you need to live in a particular area, so they can make an assessment of what kind of accommodation you need.